rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-23-18b25cfdf76a38ae-order-in-the-matter-of-front-running-of-the-orders-of-the-big-client-certain-fam.md

 source: sebi
 stocks: []
 tags:
-- front-running
-- pfutp
+- angel-one
 - enforcement
-- fraudulent-trading
-- unfair-trade-practices
 - family-trusts
+- investigation
+- pfutp
 - settlement-proceedings
-- angel-one
+- unfair-trade-practices
 title: Order in the matter of front running of the orders of the Big Client (certain family trusts) by certain entities
 ---